Last Updated on

-There is also the animal fats that can help increase testosterone levels, which is why vegetarians typically have lower testosterone .
+There is also animal fats that can help increase testosterone levels.
+This is why vegetarians typically have lower testosterone .

 4. White Potatoes

-The problem with white potatoes is that they can be used to make some very high-calorie foods, chips, fries, wedges, filled potato skins are all high calorie.
-But if you deep fry and food and cover it in cheese you have turned it into an unhealthy food!
+The problem with white potatoes is that they can be used to make some very high-calorie foods.
+Chips, fries, wedges, filled potato skins are all high calorie.
+But if you deep fry food and cover it in cheese you have turned it into an unhealthy food!

 Boiled potatoes, jacket potatoes, and even mashed potatoes (provided they aren't swimming in butter) are all excellent, healthy additions to a diet.

-A lot of people associate caffeine with ill-health, when people go on diets one of the first things they give up is caffeine.
-But as with potatoes, caffeine itself is not unhealthy for you but you can definitely have too much of a good thing.
+A lot of people associate caffeine with ill-health.
+When people go on diets one of the first things they give up is caffeine.
+But as with potatoes, caffeine itself is not unhealthy for you.
+However, you can definitely have too much of a good thing.

 Also, some sources of caffeine can be very high calorie (lattes, energy drinks, soft drinks etc).

-Just try not to overdo it, as high caffeine intake can build up a tolerance which leads to disrupted sleep and none of the benefits applying.
+Just try not to overdo it.
+High caffeine intake can build up a tolerance which leads to disrupted sleep and none of the benefits applying.

-The problem with the good/bad food debate is that the public get fed a lot of misinformation.
+The problem with the good/bad food debate is that the public gets fed a lot of misinformation.

 This usually comes from the media, but a lot of it comes from the fitness industry.
-From multi-level marketers who promote meal-replacement shakes, and hire complete novices with no nutritional background.
+From multi-level marketers who promote meal-replacement shakes, to complete novices with no nutritional background.

-Many personal trainers who completed a 6 week course are looked up to as experts but their knowledge can often come from their own personal beliefs, not from science.
+Many personal trainers who complete a 6-week course are looked up to as experts.
+The problem is that their knowledge can often come from their own personal beliefs, not from science.